 Last Updated on

-So, as previously mentioned, we’re going to go through a bunch of ways you can fix screen tearing.
+So, we’re going to go through several ways you can fix screen tearing.
 From changing resolution rates to turning off any frame limits, you should be able to find the solution for you.
-If you want to learn more about refresh rates then have a quick peruse of this article when you get a moment.
+If you are keen to learn more about refresh rates, then have a quick peruse of this article when you get a moment.

 Enough talking, let’s get into it.